Introduction

 SQL Plus is the most basic but interactive Oracle Database utility.
 It comes with a basic command-line user interface commonly used by users, administrators, and programmers.
 This batch query tool is installed with every Oracle Database Server or Client installation.
 It also supports a Windows Graphical User Interface (GUI) and the iSQL*Plus browser-based User Interface.

-SQL*Plus has its own set of commands and environment, and it enables you to perform SQL, PL/SQL, SQL*Plus, and operating system queries.
+SQL*Plus has its own set of commands and environment, enabling you to perform SQL, PL/SQL, SQL*Plus, and operating system queries.
 You can also generate reports interactively and output the results to a file with SQL*Plus.
 Its browser-based version, iSQL*Plus, allows you to dynamically generate reports with its dynamic reporting capability to run a script from a web page.

 Depending on your Oracle installation, you can launch SQL*Plus in many different versions or modes.